Study Abroad Program Overview

 Research and Independent Study

-The Contemporary India internship or directed research units are a main focus of the program.
-Concurrent additional internships, research, or independent study are not possible.
+Choice of an internship or directed research is the main focus of this program.
+Additional internships, research, or independent study are not possible.

 Fergusson College, Pune